NSB Class 21: Rebuild type 21d and 21e

 The superheater device was simple and robust, and produced significant savings.
-Depending on how much you superheat the steam, it could provide from 15% to 36% savings in steam consumption, by superheating to 250° and 400° C. This corresponded to a saving in coal consumption of 6% and 21%.
+Depending on how much you superheat the steam, it could provide from 15% to 36% savings in steam consumption, by superheating to 250 and 400 °C. This corresponded to a saving in coal consumption of 6% and 21%.
 NSB therefore wanted to rebuild the newer saturated steam locomotives.
 The Type 21a belonged to that group, and 11 of these locomotives were rebuilt from the 1920s onwards, some through two stages.
 One locomotive, no. 182, was completely converted to a type 21b superheater locomotive after the locomotive had been destroyed in the Nidareid accident in 1921.
 The rest were converted to type 21d and/or 21e.

 21D, Compound superheater

 The conversion started with six 21a locomotives (146, 149, 175, 176, 202, 207) getting superheater boilers, but remaining compounded locomotives.
 This happened in 1923-25.

 21E, twin overheads with external inflow

 The rebuilding of the 21a to 21d was thus only half done.
-The slide is the device that distributes the steam between the front and back of the piston, and partly lets fresh steam into the cylinder, partly lets used steam out through the chimney.
-On a saturated steam locomotives with a relatively low temperature of the steam, so-called flat slide valve had been used.
+The slide is the device that distributes the steam between the front and back of the piston and partly lets fresh steam into the cylinder, partly lets used steam out through the chimney.
+On saturated steam locomotives with a relatively low temperature of the steam, a so-called flat slide valve had been used.
 When temperature and pressure increase, the flat slide valve became more difficult to move.
 It was decided to switch to a round slide valve instead.
 When a 21a locomotive was rebuilt to a 21d and kept the compounding system, they also kept the flat slide valve.
 This however was a poor decision.
-Because only after a few years it was decided to rebuild the 21d locomotives with circular slide valves and two same sized cylinder, as the additional equipment with the compound arrangement was deemed not to be cost-effective enough when compared to superheating.
+Because only after a few years it was decided to rebuild the 21d locomotives with circular slide valves and two same-sized cylinder, as the additional equipment with the compound arrangement was deemed not to be cost-effective enough when compared to superheating.
 By constructing the round slide valves slightly differently to the 21b locomotives, namely with external instead of internal steam inflow, more of the original construction could be retained.
 This gave rise to type 21e, which differs from type 21b with the opposite steam inflow into the cylinders, which also gave the locomotives a slightly different external appearance on the cylinders.
 The cylinders on type 21e are more curved than on 21b.

 The rebuilding took place in two stages.
 The first locomotive to be rebuilt was no. 177 which was rebuilt in 1927 directly from 21a.
 Next followed nos.146, 175, 176, 202 and 207 in 1928 and 1929, all from type 21d.
 Between 1941 and 1948, three locomotives (nos.150, 203, 205) were converted from 21a to 21e.
 This makes a total of 9 locomotives that made up the type 21e.